 The LTM Foundation was born out of the tragedy of losing Louie Theodore Miceli (LTM) to a Substance Use Disorder (SUD) at age 24.
 Read a letter from his Mom, Felicia Miceli, that provided the inspiration for the formation of LTM.

-Louie Theodore Miceli (LTM) lost his life to a heroin overdose at age 24.
-He was a loving and kind young man who put his family first.
-His favorite day was Sunday because he loved family dinner at his parents home.
-Louie was an accomplished athlete and played football on the State Championship teams at Driscoll Catholic High School.
+Louie was a loving and kind young man who put his family first.
+He was an accomplished athlete and played football on the State Championship teams at Driscoll Catholic High School.
 He was a popular student and extremely loyal to his team and school.
 Louie felt strongly about protecting the ones he loved, especially his younger brother Vinny.

 Only two years after the foundation was formed, LTM was a proud recipient of the 2014 Drug Free Hero Award.
 The Award was presented by The Foundation for a Drug Free World, a nonprofit public benefit corporation that empowers youth and adults with factual information about drugs so they can make informed decisions and live drug free.
 This was the first year the nonprofit awarded Drug-Free Hero Awards.
 The award was accepted by Louie's Mom, Felicia Miceli who said; “I know my son would be very proud of what the organization created in his memory has accomplished.”

 In 2015, LTM was recognized for Community Service and Leadership by the Dream Center for Recovery, a comprehensive rehabilitation treatment center.